 Parents and grandparents seeking to put sizable amounts to work can make large lump-sum contributions to a 529 college savings plan.
-For example, married parents or grandparents can:
+For example, in the 2019 tax year, married parents or grandparents can:

 To see how a sizable lump-sum contribution can grow, let’s assume a one-time contribution of $50,000.
 Assuming an 8% average annual return, your beneficiary’s hypothetical account value at age 18 would be: